Thein-Naing/Coderbyte_EasyLevel_MyAnswers/README.md

 # Coderbyte_MyAnswers

 `This is my answers for coderbyte challenge easy level codes.
-All challenges took me beyond 30 minutes to a couple of hours to solve and understand.
+All challenges took me beyond 30 minutes to a couple of hours and sometimes a few days to solve and understand.
 I will upload medium level challenge solutions sooner or later `

 `1.palindrome(another answer)`